Knowing how to use leading lines in

-Lines lead the eyes to the point of interest and keep the viewer from wandering.
-Used effectively, they grab your viewers’ attention so they will follow a visual path that points to something important in your image.
-It’s like taking a journey in photograph to reach a certain point.
+Leading lines draw your eye to the point of interest and keep it from wandering.
+Used effectively, leading lines grab your viewer’s attention.
+The viewer’s eye will follow a visual path that points to something important in your image.
+It’s like taking a journey in a photograph to reach a certain point.

-Elements used in Composition
+Elements Used in Composition

 - Rule of Thirds